IgniteUI/igniteui-angularjs/README.md

 **Note**: When using control API methods which modify the data source outside the Angular framework you need to explicitly call [Scope.$apply()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply) in order to see Angular view updated.

+##Testing
+There are two kinds of tests in Igniteui-angular: Unit tests and End to End tests.
+All of them are written in [Jasmine](http://jasmine.github.io/).

+####Setup
+Simply do:

+	npm install

+The command is preconfigured and it will also call `bower install` behind the scenes.

+####Running Unit Tests
+The easiest way to run the unit tests is to use the npm script:

+	npm test

+This will start the [Karma](http://karma-runner.github.io/0.12/index.html) test runner and execute the tests.

+####End to end testing
+These tests are run with the [Protractor](https://github.com/angular/protractor) test runner, it simulates interaction.
+So first the web server should be brought up:

+	npm start

+So that Protractor can execute the tests against it.
+Starting the tests is done with:

+	npm run protractor

+**Note**: Protractor is built upon WebDriver and this should be installed:

+	npm run update-webdriver

+This will download and install the latest version of the stand-alone WebDriver tool.

 ---------------------------------------

 ##What is Ignite UI?